Signed Into Law

 Which agencies enforce SB1497?

-SB1497 is enforced by Texas Peace Officers and Law Enforcement Agencies.
+SB1497 is enforced by Law Enforcement Agencies and Texas Peace Officers.

 Q

-The compliance urgency for SB1497 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1497 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q